MelonKony/millmint/content/utopia/vekllei/society/government.md

 ##### Industrial Standards of Vekllei

-The *Industrial Standards of Vekllei* regulates industrial regulatory and safety standards of industrial and manufacturing work
+The *Industrial Standards of Vekllei* (INSTA) regulates industrial regulatory and safety standards of industrial and manufacturing work.
+It also advises industry groups on product certification, and acts as a Commonwealth prosecutor in criminal breaches or oversight of industrial standards.
+Insta is divided into sixteen technical committees that oversee particular industries.

 ##### Commercial Standards of Vekllei

-The *Commercial Standards of Vekllei* regulates standards of small and medium-sized commercial businesses that are otherwise
+The *Commercial Standards of Vekllei* (COMSTA) regulates standards of small and medium-sized commercial businesses that are otherwise

+Since private commerce in Vekllei exists outside of the bureau framework, the license of COMSTA are broader and flexible, and regularly relies upon contracted industry contacts to fill places on its less defined technical committees.

 {{</section>}}